MarkClinton/pga-score/README.md

     </details>

 - ### User Name
-  - User can enter their name which will be displayed above the game area.
+  - A user can enter their name which will be displayed above the game area.

     <details><summary>User Name</summary>